IBM/storage-fusion/AI/fusion-openshift-ai/README.md

 <img width="3442" height="1834" alt="rhoai_gitops" src="https://github.com/user-attachments/assets/d8402b93-e16d-4565-a4ef-11dcabaebabd" />

 A synced and Healthy state confirms that the desired configuration stored in Git matches the live cluster state and that the OpenShift AI components are functioning as expected.

 ## How Argo CD Drives the Installation Flow

 After the Application is applied, Argo CD orchestrates the installation sequence using the manifests defined in Git.

-All manifests are organized with Kustomize (`kustomization.yaml`), allowing Argo CD to apply resources in a predictable GitOps sequence:
+All manifests are organized with Kustomize (`kustomization.yaml`), allowing Argo CD to apply resources declaratively.
+The operator must become ready before the DataScienceCluster resource becomes Healthy:
   - Install the operator (operator.yaml)
   - Initialize the platform (dsc.yaml)

   ### Operator Installation Through GitOps
 The installation begins with `operator.yaml`, which installs the Red Hat OpenShift AI operator through OLM (Namespace, OperatorGroup, and Subscription).
-By default, the Red Hat OpenShift AI operator installs from the fast-3.x update channel.
+In this example, the operator installs from the fast-3.x update channel as defined in `operator.yaml`.

 Argo CD monitors the operator installation until the ClusterServiceVersion reaches the Succeeded phase.
 Once the operator is ready, the DataScienceCluster custom resource triggers deployment of all dependent OpenShift AI components through the operator’s reconciliation loop.